brucruz/desafio-fullstack-foton/README.md

 #### Searching books

-- x ] a user should be able to query books by their titles
+- [x] a user should be able to query books by their titles

 #### Book details

-- [ ] a user should be able to view a book details
+- [x] a user should be able to view a book details